 Befriend your Co-Workers

 I do crave intellectual conversations now and then.
-It is probably why I find myself chatting with my favourite employers.
+Social self even describes how intellectual conversations are proven to stimulate ideas.
+It is probably why I find myself chatting with my favorite employers.
 Some of them are really chatty and I love the fact that they share tidbits of their personal life with me.
 While keeping things professional is still imperative, it is nice to have friends from across the oceans.
 My Australian employers are quite dear to me because they are not only great clients, they are also very friendly.
 These cordial relationships encourage me to work harder so as not to disappoint them.

 If you are part of a team, get to know them.
 You don’t have to be instant BFFs but it helps to keep things friendly with them.